 The clinical characteristics of neuroblastoma in adolescents are similar to those observed in children.
 The only exception is that bone marrow involvement occurs less frequently, and there is a greater frequency of metastases in unusual sites such as lung or brain.
 Neuroblastoma has a worse long-term prognosis in an adolescent or adult compared to a child, regardless of stage or site and, in many cases, a more prolonged course when treated with standard doses of chemotherapy.
 Aggressive chemotherapy and surgery have been shown to achieve a minimal disease state in more than 50% of these patients.[33,34,35] Other modalities, such as local radiation therapy and the use of agents with confirmed activity, may improve the poor prognosis.[34,35] However, the overall prognosis for older patients is dismal.

 A number of biologic variables have been studied in children with this tumor.
-Treatment decisions are usually based on important factors such as the INPC (refer to the Cellular Classification section of this summary for information about the INPC system), ploidy, amplification of the MYCN oncogene within tumor tissue, unbalanced 11q LOH, and LOH for chromosome 1p.[27,29,36,37,38,39,40,41] In the future, MYCN amplification, 11q23 alleles, and ploidy (along with standardized procedures for evaluation) are expected to be the standard factors used for evaluation of treatment programs, as established by the International Consensus for Neuroblastoma Molecular Diagnostics.
+Treatment decisions are usually based on important factors such as the INPC (refer to the Cellular Classification section of this summary for information about the INPC system), ploidy, amplification of the MYCN oncogene within tumor tissue, unbalanced 11q loss of heterozygosity, and loss of heterozygosity for chromosome 1p.[28,37,38,39,40,41,42,43] In the future, MYCN amplification, 11q23 alleles, and ploidy (along with standardized procedures for evaluation) are expected to be the standard factors used for evaluation of treatment programs, as established by the International Consensus for Neuroblastoma Molecular Diagnostics.
 An open biopsy is often needed to obtain adequate tissue for determination of these biological characteristics.